Driver Assistance Systems: From ABS To Self-Driving CarsUpdated Dec. 25, 2020

 At present, only a handful of manufacturers offer CBC systems in their vehicles.
-In future, it is likely these systems will be more widely implemented.
+In the future, it is likely these systems will be more widely implemented.

 Traction control (TCS)

 Traction control systems (TCS) are common in modern vehicles.
 They serve to minimize tire slippage when accelerating on a poor-traction surface, such as snow, mud or loose gravel.
 Using sophisticated wheel-speed sensors, traction control systems detect when one or more of the wheels are rotating faster than the others, as this indicates that traction has been lost in those wheels.
-To regain traction, TCS then automatically pulses the brake pads against the effected wheel to slow it down until grip on the road surface is re-established.
+To regain traction, TCS then automatically pulses the brake pads against the affected wheel to slow it down until the grip on the road surface is re-established.

 It is a common misconception among drivers that traction control systems improve a vehicle’s ability to grip slick road surfaces.
 This is not the case, though these systems are undeniably advantageous during snowy, wet or muddy conditions, as they prevent wheels from spinning as the vehicle accelerates.

 Yaw control systems are designed to stop a vehicle from spinning around its vertical axis (an imaginary line passing directly down toward the road through the center of the vehicle) caused by oversteering or understeering.
 An active yaw control system (AYC) makes automatic adjustments to braking and acceleration in individual wheels, based on sensor information regarding wheel speed, steering angle, torque and yaw rate, to prevent the car from spinning out of control.